visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

-Welcome to the repository for **FADCIL**, a cutting-edge deep learning framework designed for the automatic detection of COVID-19 from chest CT scans.
-This repository provides the source code for FADCIL, which identifies and quantifies lung lesions caused by COVID-19 with high precision, differentiating them from other pulmonary diseases.
+**FADCIL** (Fully Automatic Detection of Covid-19 cases in medical Images of the Lung) is an advanced deep learning framework designed to assist in the automatic detection of COVID-19 from chest CT scans.
+By integrating state-of-the-art architectures like **YOLOv4** and **3D U-Net**, FADCIL excels in accurately identifying and quantifying lung lesions caused by COVID-19, distinguishing them from other pulmonary diseases.

 ## Contents